 Specialities: Rostocker Rauchwurst, smoked sausage, Dresden Stollen, baked bananas, Swedish glögg, Finish honey.

-Where to stay: Radisson Blu Hotel Rostock is a highly-rated hotel 5-minutes from the Christmas market.
+Where to stay: Radisson Blu Hotel Rostock is a highly-rated hotel 5-minutes from Neuer Markt.

-The city centre makes an optimal choice for accommodation in Rostock because of its proximity to the festive activities at Neuer Markt.
+The city centre is an optimal choice for accommodation in Rostock because it is near the festive activities at Neuer Markt.
 With a mix of historic landmarks and modern amenities, the area facilitates easy access to the city’s attractions.

-I suggest staying at Radisson Blu Hotel Rostock as it’s in a great location in the city centre and is a 5-minute walk to the Christmas market.
+I suggest staying at Radisson Blu Hotel Rostock.
+It’s in a great location in the city centre and is a 5-minute walk to the main event.

 Christmas in Rostock

-Kale with Pinkel sausage: The city of Rostock and Northern Germany, in general, hold high regard for this hearty dish, especially during the frosty Christmas season.
+Kale with Pinkel sausage: The city of Rostock and Northern Germany, in general, hold high regard for this hearty dish.
 It consists of cooked, finely chopped kale seasoned with a mix of spices and served with Pinkel sausage, a type of grained sausage commonly found in Northern Germany.
 Even if you’re a vegetarian, don’t worry – the kale alone, sans sausage, is a warming and nutrient-rich treat during the winter months.

 Rostocker Rauchwurst: This smoked sausage is particular to Rostock.
 It’s a well-loved part of the local cuisine.
 It’s made of pork, beef, and sometimes veal, seasoned with a mix of spices before being smoked over beechwood.
 Paired with some fresh bread, it makes for a hearty meal.

-Marzipan: Although more associated with Lübeck, marzipan is still a favourite sweet treat across Northern Germany during the festive season.
-Made primarily from sugar or honey and almond meal, marzipan is often shaped into cute figures or coated with chocolate, making it an ideal sweet nibble while exploring the Christmas market in Rostock.
+Marzipan: Although more associated with Lübeck, marzipan is still a favourite sweet treat across Northern Germany.
+Made primarily from sugar or honey and almond meal, marzipan is often shaped into cute figures or coated with chocolate.

 Labskaus: Originally a seafarer’s dish, Labskaus has found a place in the culinary traditions of Northern Germany.
 The dish combines mashed potatoes, beetroot, pickled gherkins, and usually corned beef, all cooked together.
 For a vegetarian twist, simply omit the meat – the earthy flavours of the root vegetables still come together beautifully.